MatheusGomes00/ProjetosIniciante/readme.md

-Hi there, this project try to teach how to use git.
-This is one change.
+Hi there, this repository presents knowledge trails involving the Python language.